 Bird flu, or avian flu, is an infectious type of influenza that spreads among birds.
 In rare cases, it can affect humans.

-There are many different strains of bird flu virus, most of which don't infect humans.
-However, two particular strains have caused serious concern in recent years:
+There are lots of different strains of bird flu virus.
+Most of them don't infect humans.
+But there are 4 strains that have caused concern in recent years:

 - H5N1 (since 1997)